Turbo charge your business with virtual services

 There are lots of different tasks that you can outsource to a virtual services provider.
 As a starting point it is a good idea to build a list of all of the various tasks that it takes to run your small business.
 Try to break down all of the tasks into specific activities that have to be carried out to get the work completed and to keep the operation running.

 Some of the tasks will be quite easy to identify such as doing the bookkeeping, maintaining your online marketing or answering your incoming telephone calls.
 Other tasks may take a bit more time and potentially may require you to think outside the box to come up with creative ways that tasks can be carried out.
 When deciding on the tasks to outsource it is extremely important that you take time to separate the core tasks from the non core tasks.
 It is our advice not to outsource your core strategic tasks however if you do decide to outsource some of them then make sure you think through all of the potential consequences.

 There may also be tasks out there that you could potentially outsource that you have not even considered yet.
 Some of these tasks or services could also be things that you are not doing now that could potentially have a significant positive impact on your business.
-To find out about these types of services it may be an idea to talk to people within your industry and related industry's.
+To find out about these types of virtual office services it may be an idea to talk to people within your industry and related industry's.
 Maybe head to a few trade shows and talk to some of the presenters about what types of services you could be using and how they could impact on your business.

 Something else that you should take into account when assessing outsource tasks is the opportunity cost of carrying out that task.
 If you can potentially make $200 per hour working on your business then why would it make sense to be carrying out an admin task that could be outsourced for $30 or $40 per hour.